cbeier-studio/Xolmis/docs/search-and-filtering-data.md

 #### List filters

-List filters are presented as a **combobox**.
+List filters are presented as a **suspended list**.
 You can select only one value at a time, making them useful for categorical fields.

 #### Lookup filters

 Lookup filters combine a text field with a search button.
-You can start typing directly or click the button to open a **find dialog**.
+You can start typing directly or click the button to open a **[find dialog](adding-and-editing-data.md#find-dialog)**.
 Select the desired value to apply the filter.
 Only one value can be selected at a time.

 ## Best practices